 LimeVPN is headquartered in Hong Kong and has been in business since 2011.
 The jurisdiction is good for privacy and the company has certainly been in business for a long while.
 In testing, however, we had enough trouble with their network and their support that we cannot recommend this service.

 LimeVPN gives a discount for signing up for longer terms of service.
 Their packages come in two varieties: Basic and Pro.
-The basic package is comparable to what most other providers offer and allows two simultaneous connections.
-The Pro package offers dedicated nodes, IPs, 1GB of dedicated bandwidth and more than twenty connections.
+The basic package is comparable to what most other providers offer and allows 10 concurrent users.
+The Pro package offers static Private IP, 1GB of dedicated bandwidth and more than twenty connections.

 The monthly pricing is as follows: